Quantum conformal symmetries for spacetimes in superposition: Conformal invariance: Symmetries of the KG Field

-for $g_2$ and $m_2^2(x)$.\footnote{Note that transformation \eqref{eq: summary transformations conf} can in principle map to pathological situations, that is, the mass term $m_2^2(x)$ of the KG field can become negative.
-It is thus important to restrict the codomain of this transformation to physically meaningful and thus non-negative mass parameters.}\\
+for $g_2$ and $m_2^2(x)$.
+Note that transformation \eqref{eq: summary transformations conf} can in principle map to pathological situations, that is, the mass term $m_2^2(x)$ of the KG field can become negative.
+In order to retain the interpretation of $m_2^2(x)$ as the square of a mass term, it is thus important to restrict the codomain of this transformation to non-negative mass parameters.
+As a consequence, there exist cases where $(g_1)_{ab}$ and $(g_2)_{ab}$ are conformally related and yet transformation \eqref{eq: summary transformations conf} does not describe a map to a situation with a straightforward physical interpretation.
+While this restriction to the codomain of non-negative mass parameters does limit the general applicability of transformation \eqref{eq: summary transformations conf}, it also makes precise in which cases a superposition of spacetimes can be transformed into a superposition of mass parameters and in which it cannot, once we consider the extension to the quantum level.\\

 In light of the goal of this work, which is to generalize the conformal invariance of the KG equation to the quantum level, it is important that the transformation \eqref{eq: summary transformations conf} forms a representation of a particular symmetry group.
 We show in App.~\ref{app: invariance conformal} that this holds true for the symmetry group $(C^2(\mathbb{R}^{3+1},\cdot))$.
 Specifically, the composition rule is given by $\mathcal{F}_X(\Omega_1(x))\cdot\mathcal{F}_X(\Omega_2(x))=\mathcal{F}_X(\Omega_1(x)\cdot \Omega_2(x))$ for $X=g,\phi,m$.\\